Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Quantum Engineering with GKP codes

+where $\mathbb{D}[O]\rho=O\rho O^\dagger-\{O^\dagger O,\rho\}/2$ is the standard dissipation superoperator; see Chapter~\ref{sec:channel_dynamics}.
 The photon number plot in Fig.~\ref{fig:GKP_evolution}a shows an instability in choosing these dissipators, as seen by the bump in initial photon number.
 The instabilties are taken care of by an alternative choice of dissipator (see Ref.~\cite{sellem2023gkp}) which uses $\hat{d}=S-I$.
 We discuss these alternative dissipators further in section \ref{sec:dissipation_continuous}.